winster/zerocomplexity/README.md

 # zerocomplexity

-It is an attempt to create counters for timed window with O(1) complexity.
+It is an attempt to create counters for timed window with O(1) space and tie complexity.
+But it is doing a different jon.
+Appreciate if someone can suggest a technique

-I used lombok.
-Feel free to remove it